-In a climate where busy people cling to the comfort of home, off-premise dining options are becoming one of the top restaurant trends of 2021!
+In a climate where busy people cling to the comfort of home, off-premise dining options are one of the top restaurant trends!
 Add a pandemic on top of that, and take-out and delivery options become absolutely essential to restaurant stabilization and success.

 Here are a few ways you can adapt to the quickly-changing restaurant demand for off-premise dining experiences:

 - Offer easy-to-use mobile and online ordering apps

 - Modify your menu to be more suitable to takeout and delivery